JackRus/CodeFights/README.md

   - Free Event: if event is free of charge
   - Revenue Plan $: your revenue forecast/plan (all sales: tickets, workshops and etc.)
   - Eventbrite's Token: [intstructions](#Eventbrite)
+  - Event's Eventbrite #/ID:
+    - Go to "Manage Events" or click [here](https://www.eventbrite.com/myevents/)
+    - Select your event
+    - At hte bottom of the page you will see "YOUR EVENT URL", copy the numeric part of the link.
+This is the Event's ID.
+  - Event's page on Eventbrite: copy the entire "YOUR EVENT URL".

 ## Eventbrite's Token
 To be able to get the information from Eventbrite about your events, you will need to follow the next steps:
   - Log In to [Eventbrite](https://www.eventbrite.com)